What Sets UM-Flint's Transitional Doctor of Physical Therapy (t-DPT) Program Apart?

 The program’s in-depth curriculum is rigorous, challenging, and well-rounded.
 Courses are taught from an evidence-based perspective to develop your broad base of clinical knowledge and give you the specialized understanding that will prepare you to excel as a leader in your field.

-Small classes allows you to develop a support system comprised of fellow professionals in the US and around the world.
+Small classes allow you to develop a support system composed of fellow professionals in the US and around the world.
 PT faculty are committed to mentoring you throughout the program and after graduation.

 All coursework is completed online, allowing working PTs to earn their degrees while remaining employed full-time in a clinical setting.
 You’ll have the flexibility to complete courses anywhere.
 Most learning materials are available electronically and live audio discussions and interactions give you the benefit of real-time collaborative learning.

 As part of the world-renowned University of Michigan community, you’ll also have access to the full academic and research resources at the Flint, Dearborn, and Ann Arbor campuses.